 Ariadne is a renowned African wildlife photographer whose work is featured in many well-known guidebooks and magazines.

-Mozambique has one of the most beautiful beaches in Africa.
+Mozambique has some of the most beautiful beaches in Africa.
 Yet, its 2,500km coastline is remarkably unspoiled and undeveloped.
 Most tourism is confined to its islands: Bazaruto in the south and the Quirimbas in the north.
-Both archipelagos are renowned for their idyllic beaches and fantastic snorkeling and diving opportunities.
+Both archipelagos are renowned for their luxury lodges and fantastic diving opportunities.

-Compared to many other East and southern African countries, Mozambique doesn’t have a lot to offer in terms of safaris but there are a few gems.
-Maputo National Park offers a unique ‘beach and bush’ experience; the marine wildlife viewing is out of this world but the main reason for the reserve’s creation was to protect southern Africa’s last remaining coastal elephant population.
+Compared to many other countries in the region, Mozambique doesn’t have a lot to offer in terms of safaris, but there are a few gems.
+Maputo National Park offers a unique ‘beach and bush’ experience; the marine-wildlife viewing is out of this world, but the main reason for the reserve’s creation was to protect southern Africa’s last-remaining coastal elephant population.
 Gorongosa National Park is perhaps Mozambique’s hottest safari destination.
 Once known as the Serengeti of southern Africa, it is on a strong path to being worthy of this nickname once again.
 As the park has received higher protection, animals are coming back and the growing lion population is a good indication of a recovering ecosystem.
-Limpopo National Park, the counterpart of South Africa’s Kruger National Park and still a Big Five destination, has obvious potential but wildlife numbers are quite low at present.